elastic/apm-nodejs-http-client/README.md

 - `options` - An object containing config options (see below).
 All options are optional, except those marked "(required)".

-Data sent to the APM Server as part of the metadata package:
+Data sent to the APM Server as part of the [metadata object](https://www.elastic.co/guide/en/apm/server/current/metadata-api.html):

 - `agentName` - (required) The APM agent name
 - `agentVersion` - (required) The APM agent version